Who is a good candidate for a chemical peel?

 Researchers believe that the hydroxyphenolic chemical (HQ) blocks a step in a specific enzymatic pathway that involves tyrosinase.
 Tyrosinase is the enzyme that converts dopamine to melanin.
 Melanin gives skin its color.

 Azelaic acid is a non-hydroquinone cream that can be used to treat melasma.
 Studies have reported that 15%-20% azelaic acid was very effective and safe in melasma, although the overall results are significantly less impressive than 4% hydroquinone.
 There are no major complications reported with azelaic acid.
 Possible minor side effects include itching (pruritus), redness (erythema), scaling (dry patches), and a temporary burning sensation that tends to improve after 14-30 days of use.
+Currently, there is no FDA indication for the use of azelaic acid in the treatment of melasma.

 A daily sun protection factor (SPF) of at least 50 that contains physical blockers, such as zinc oxide and titanium dioxide, is recommended to block UV rays, but it is important to have a sunblock that also covers for UVA protection.
 Chemical blockers may not fully block both types of UV-A and UV-B as effectively as zinc or titanium.
 The regular use of sun protection enhances the effectiveness of melasma treatments.